2003MADHAV/Dart_Programs-For-beginners/README.md

-# Dart Programming Tutorial for Beginners
+# Basic  Dart Programming  for Beginners
-Learn Dart Programming, its basics and Fundamentals from scratch.

-## Topics to be covered
+ # overviews
-0. Overview
+0. Introduction
-    - Course introduction, prequisites and software required
+Overview of the course, prerequisites, and software required.
 1. Installation
-    - Install required softwares for Windows, MAC and Linux ( Ubuntu )
+Step-by-step instructions for installing Dart on Windows, macOS, and Linux (Ubuntu).
-2. Getting Started with Dart Programming
+2. Getting Started with Dart
-    - Run your first app in Dart
+Write and execute your first Dart program.
-    - Comments
+Learn how to use comments effectively.
-3. Exploring Data Types and Variables
+3. Understanding Data Types and Variables
-    - Data Types and Variables
-    - String, Literals and String Interpolation
-    - Define constants using "final" and "const" keywords
+Explanation of Dart's data types and variables.
+String handling, literals, and string interpolation.
+Defining constants with final and const.
 4. Control Flow Statements
-    - IF ELSE
-    - Conditional Expressions
-    - Ternary Operator
-5. Loop Control Statements
-    - What are Iterators?
-    - FOR Loop and how it works
-    - WHILE Loop
-    - DO WHILE Loop
-    - BREAK statements
-    - CONTINUE keyword
-    - Labelled FOR Loop
+Introduction to control structures in Dart:
+If-Else statements.
+Conditional expressions and the ternary operator.
+5. Loops in Dart
+Overview of iterators and their uses.
+Understanding different loop constructs:
+For loops, While loops, Do-While loops.
+The use of break and continue.
+Labelled for loops for advanced control.
-6. Exploring Functions or Methods
+6. Functions and Methods
-    - Declaring functions
-    - Function Expressions: Short hand syntax or using FAT ARROR
-    - Optional Positional Parameters
-    - Optional Named Parameters
-    - Optional Default Parameters
+How to declare functions in Dart.
+Using shorthand syntax (fat arrow) for function expressions.
+Handling parameters:
+Positional, named, and default parameters.
 7. Exception Handling
-    - Demo with example
-    - Custom Exception Class
-8. Object Oriented Programming: Getting Started
-    - Defining Class and creating Objects
+Learn error-handling in Dart with examples.
+Create custom exception classes.
+8. Introduction to Object-Oriented Programming (OOP) Learn to define classes and instantiate objects.
-    - Instance and field variables
+Explore instance and field variables.
-    - Constructors
-      - Default
-      - Named
-      - Parameterized
-9. More on Object Oriented Dart
+Work with constructors:
+Default, named, and parameterized constructors.
+9. Advanced OOP Concepts
+Dive deeper into OOP with Dart:
-    - Inheritance
+Inheritance and polymorphism.
-    - Getter and Setter
-    - Private Instance Variable
-    - Polymorphism
-    - Using constructors in Inheritance
+Using getters and setters.
+Private instance variables and access control.
-    - Static variables and methods
+Explore static variables and methods.
 10. Functional Programming in Dart
-    - Lambda Expression
-    - Higher-Order Functions
-    - Lexical Closures
+Understand functional programming principles:
+Lambda expressions, higher-order functions, and lexical closures.
 11. Dart Collections
-    - Arrays or List
-        - Fixed Length List
-        - Growable List
+Overview of Dart's collection types:
+List (Fixed-length and Growable).
-    - Set and HashSet
+Set and HashSet.
-    - Map and HashMap
+Map and HashMap.
 12. Callable Classes
+Explore callable classes and how they enhance Dart's flexibility.
-13. Conclusion
+13. Course Conclusion

-## Authors

-* **Sriyank Siddhartha**
+Wrap-up and review of key concepts covered